cheminfo/openchemlib-js/README.md

 ### Configure directories

 Copy `config.default.json` to `config.json` and put the path to the GWT classes on your computer.
-If you want to update the java code from openchemlib, provide the path to the openchemlib source.
+If you want to use a custom JDK installation, set the "jdk" key to be the path to your JDK directory.

 ### npm scripts